igorwojda/kotlin-coding-challenges/README.md

 This repository contains a set of [programming puzzles](#lets-solve-some-puzzles) that are solved using [Kotlin](https://kotlinlang.org/) language (hints, solutions tests and [useful links](#useful-links) are here as well).
 Purpose of this repository is to help you to practice coding and develop strong problem-solving skills.
-This will help you to become better programmer and improve you chance of getting a new job, by passing [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interview.
+This will help you to become better programmer and improve your chance of getting a new job, by passing [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interview.

 ## Puzzle structure